We’re back in church:

 If you are feeling anxious or are in isolation and need to talk to someone, please get in touch with either of the churchwardens, Susanne Hergoss or Madeleine Resühr.
 They are supported by a team of volunteers who are available for a chat.
 You can find their phone numbers on our contact page.
 They are also available via email at covid (at) anglican-church-hamburg.de

 BBC Radio 4 broadcasts Sunday Worship in English every Sunday morning.
 To find it, go to bbc.co.uk and search for “Sunday worship”.
 It can also be found on the BBC Sounds app.
 Radio 4 also broadcasts the Daily Service on weekdays.

 Services are also being live streamed on the Church of England website and many churches are streaming services regularly.
-For example, Canterbury Cathedral is offering Morning and Evening Prayer daily as well as Sunday services online and St Martin-in-the-Fields in London is streaming Sunday and weekday services.
+For example, Canterbury Cathedral is offering Morning and Evening Prayer daily as well as Sunday services online.

 Resources from the Church of England